 - 1. Disconnect the power supply to the water heater.
-Consult the plumber or electric company in your area for service. - 2.
+Consult the plumbing professional or electric company in your area for service. - 2.
 Close the cold water supply shut-off valve. - 3.
-Open the drain valve on the water heater by turning the knob counterclockwise.
-The drain valve has threads on the end that will allow connection of a standard hose coupling. - 4.
-Open a hot water faucet to allow air to enter the system.
+Open the drain valve (if provided) on the water heater by inserting a standard flat head screwdriver into the slot and turning counter-clockwise.
+The drain valve has threads on the end that will allow connection of a standard hose coupling.
+For those models not equipped with a drain valve, disconnect cold water inlet piping at a convenient connection location as close to an adequate drain as possible.